aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

-As you can identify from their names, a generator is used to generate real- looking images and the discriminator’s job is to identify which one is a fake.
-No need to get into their details at the moment.
+As you can identify from their names, a generator is used to generate real-looking images, and the discriminator's job is to determine which one is fake.
+There's no need to get into their details at the moment.
 Just enjoy the glory of GANs!

 ## DeepFakes

-Creating convincing image, audio and video hoaxes.
+DeepFakes create convincing image, audio, and video hoaxes.